Iran accuses Israel and Western intelligence services of planning civil war in Iran | Law-Order

 Iran accuses Israel and Western intelligence services of planning civil war in Iran

+France and Britain accused Iran of threatening their nationals on Wednesday after the Islamic Republic said French intelligence agents had been arrested during anti-government protests.

-Iran's foreign minister on Thursday accused Israel and Western intelligence services of planning to divide the country gripped by anti-government protests and start a civil war, a day after seven people were killed in the southwestern city of Izeh in what state media presented as a "terrorist attack".
+Iran on Thursday accused its-arch foe Israel and Western intelligence services of plotting to start a civil war in the Islamic Republic gripped by some of the biggest anti-government protests since the 1979 revolution.

-"Various security services, Israel and some Western politicians who have made plans for civil war, destruction and the disintegration of Iran, should know that Iran is not Libya or Sudan," Hossein Amirabdollahian tweeted, adding that Iranians would not fall for such plans.
+"Various security services, Israel and some Western politicians who have made plans for civil war, destruction and the disintegration of Iran, should know that Iran is not Libya or Sudan," Hossein Amirabdollahian tweeted.
 Tehran accuses Western adversaries of stoking nationwide unrest ignited by the Sept.
-16 death of young Iranian Kurdish woman Mahsa Amini whom morality police had arrested for allegedly flouting the Islamic dress code.
+16 death of young Iranian Kurdish woman Mahsa Amini.
+She died while in custody after morality police arrested her for allegedly flouting the Islamic dress code.

+Iran was hit by a spate of attacks on Wednesday.
+Seven people were killed in the southwestern city of Izeh in what state media presented as a "terrorist attack".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)